richb-hanover/OpenWrtScripts/README.md

 ---
 ## tunnelbroker.sh

-_[This script has not been converted yet]_
+_[This script was originally created for CeroWrt.
+It has not been converted for OpenWrt/LEDE.]_

-The `tunnelbroker.sh` script configures OpenWrt to create an IPv6 tunnel via Hurricane Electric.
+The `tunnelbroker.sh` script configures CeroWrt to create an IPv6 tunnel via Hurricane Electric.
 It's an easy way to become familiar with IPv6 if your ISP doesn't offer native IPv6 capabilities.
 There are three steps:

 1. Go to the Hurricane Electric [TunnelBroker.net](http://www.tunnelbroker.net/)  site to set up your free account.
 There are detailed instructions for setting up an account and an IPv6 tunnel at the
    [IPv6 Tunnel page.](http://www.bufferbloat.net/projects/cerowrt/wiki/IPv6_Tunnel)
 2. Edit the tunnelbroker.sh script, using the parameters supplied by Tunnelbroker.net.
 They're on the site's "Tunnel Details" page.
 Click on the "Example
 Configurations" tab and select "OpenWRT Backfire 10.03.1".
 Use the info to fill in the corresponding lines of the script.
-3. ssh into the OpenWrt router and execute this script with these steps.
+3. ssh into the router and execute this script with these steps.

         ssh root@172.30.42.1
         cd /tmp